JCepl/Pine-hyperspectral-image-segmentaion/README.md

 ## Discussions and Feedback

 We welcome discussions and feedback from users to improve the project.
-Please use the [Issues](https://github.com/yourusername/Pine_segmentation/issues) section to leave comments, suggestions, and questions.
-This will help us and other users to better understand and utilize the project.

 ## Contribution